apcountryman/picolibrary/docs/rom.md

 may be stored in ROM.
 This type defaults to `char const *`.
 A HIL can replace this type with a HIL specific version by doing the following:
-- Configure the `PICOLIBRARY_HIL_INCLUDE_DIR` picolibrary project configuration option
-- Provide `picolibrary/hil/rom.h`
+- Provide a `picolibrary-hil` library that provides `picolibrary/hil/rom.h`
 - Define `PICOLIBRARY_ROM_STRING_IS_HIL_DEFINED` in `picolibrary/hil/rom.h`
 - Define the HIL specific version of `::picolibrary::ROM::String` in `picolibrary/hil/rom.h`